 Main article: Multi-sheet and Multi-channel Design

-In a hierarchical design, the net-level connectivity is from a Sheet Entry on the parent sheet down to a matching Port on the child sheet.
+In an hierarchical design, the net-level connectivity is from a Sheet Entry on the parent sheet, down to a matching Port on the child sheet.

 - The first is the ability to show the reader the functionality of the design in the way that the schematic sheets have been structured and presented as logical blocks (Sheet Symbols).
-The top-level schematic presents the design as a set of high-level functional blocks with the arrangement of the blocks reflecting their place in the traditional left-to-right, input-to-output flow of the overall circuit.
-These blocks can be further broken down into smaller blocks. if required, allowing the lowest level schematics that carry the components to have a relatively simple structure with a low component count.
-Because each sheet is relatively simple, the measured sheet size can be kept small, which is a big advantage when it comes to printing the schematic.
+The top level schematic presents the design as a set of high-level functional blocks, with the arrangement of the blocks reflecting their place in the traditional left-to-right, input-to-output, flow of the overall circuit.
+These blocks can be further broken down into smaller blocks if required, allowing the lowest-level schematics that carry the components to have a relatively simple structure, with a low component count.
+Because each sheet is relatively simple the measured sheet size can be kept small, a big advantage when it comes to printing the schematic.

-- The other major advantage is that it is generally much easier to trace a signal through a hierarchical design since the reader only needs to match a Sheet Entry on the parent sheet to the Port on the child sheet, and can trace the signal along the wiring within each sheet.
+- The other major advantage is that it is generally much easier to trace a signal through a hierarchical design, as the reader only needs to match a Sheet Entry on the parent sheet to the Port on the child sheet, and can trace the signal along the wiring within each sheet.

-There is extra work in building up a hierarchical design.
-The Sheet Symbols require Sheet Entries and the top sheet must be wired to carry the signals from one Sheet Symbol to another.
-The software includes a tool to help keep the Sheet Entries synchronized with the child-sheet Ports (Design » Synchronize Sheet Entries and Ports for all Sheet Symbols, or right-click on a Sheet Symbol then choose Sheet Symbol Actions » Synchronize Sheet Entries and Ports for a single Sheet Symbol).
-It also includes tools to help break down a larger design into small chunks (Edit » Refactor » Move Selected Subcircuit to Different Sheet).
+There is extra work in building up a hierarchical design - the Sheet Symbols require Sheet Entries, and the top sheet must be wired to carry the signals from one Sheet Symbol to another.
+The software includes a tool to help keep the Sheet Entries synchronized with the child-sheet Ports (Design » Synchronize Sheet Entries and Ports for all Sheet Symbols, or Right-click » Sheet Symbol Actions » Synchronize Sheet Entries and Ports for a single Sheet Symbol).
+It also includes tools to help break a larger design down into small chunks (Edit » Refactor » Move Selected Sub-circuit to Different Sheet).
 To learn more about these restructuring and refactoring tools, refer to the Design Refactoring page.

 Main article: Multi-sheet and Multi-channel Design

 It is not unusual for an electronic design to include repeated sections of circuitry.
-It might be a stereo amplifier or a 64-channel mixing desk.
-This type of design is fully supported by a feature set known as multi-channel design.
-In a multi-channel design, you capture the repeated circuit once then instruct the software to repeat it by either placing multiple Sheet Symbols that all reference the same child schematic, or by configuring a single Sheet Symbol to repeat the referenced child schematic the required number of times.
-The compiled design is expanded out in the computer's memory with all components and connectivity repeated the required number of times in accordance with the user-defined naming scheme.
+It might be a stereo amplifier, or it might be a 64 channel mixing desk.
+This type of design is fully supported in Altium Designer, by a feature-set known as multi-channel design.
+In a multi-channel design you capture the repeated circuit once, then instruct the software to repeat it: by either placing multiple Sheet Symbols that all reference the same child schematic; or by configuring a single Sheet Symbol to repeat the referenced child schematic the required number of times.
+When the design is compiled it is expanded out in memory, with all components and connectivity repeated the required number of times, in accordance with the user-defined naming scheme.

-On the left, there are four Sheet Symbols all referencing the same child sheet (PortIO.SchDoc).
-On the right, the InputChannel.SchDoc is repeated eight times by the Repeat keyword.
+On the left there are 4 Sheet Symbols, all referencing the same child sheet (PortIO.SchDoc).
+On the right the InputChannel.SchDoc is repeated 8 times by the Repeat keyword.

 A multi-channel design must be hierarchical because the software uses this structural model to instantiate the channels in memory when the design is compiled.

 Setting the Net Identifier Scope